What is an Accounts Receivable Aging Report?

 An accounts receivable aging report is a financial document that organizes all unpaid customer invoices based on how long they have been outstanding.
 It categorizes each receivable into age “buckets” such as current (not yet due), 1–30 days past due, 31–60 days past due, 61–90 days past due, and over 90 days past due.

-In accounting and finance, the AR aging report supports multiple strategic outcomes, including credit risk management, cash flow forecasting, and collections prioritization.
+In accounting and finance, the AR aging report supports multiple strategic outcomes, including credit risk management, cash flow forecasting, and collections prioritisation.

 Why Is an Accounts Receivable Aging Report Important?